-By comparison, the history of the Ragdoll cat breed is far more well known, having been developed entirely from free-roaming cats in the 1960’s by a breeder named Ann Baker, from Riverside California.
+By comparison, the history of the Ragdoll cat breed is far more well known, having been developed entirely from free-roaming cats in the 1960s by a breeder named Ann Baker, from Riverside California.

-According to the CFA, the background to the Ragdoll cat breed, is that a breeder named Ann Baker gave a number of free-roaming cats in her neighborhood a home.
+According to the CFA, the background to the Ragdoll cat breed is that a breeder named Ann Baker gave a number of free-roaming cats in her neighborhood a home.

 2. Maine Coon vs Ragdoll Size

-Not only will these friendly gentle giants weigh anywhere up to 20 – 25 lbs in weight, the males are also likely to reach between 11 – 16 inches in height!
+Not only will these friendly gentle giants weigh anywhere up to 20 – 25 lbs in weight, but the males are also likely to reach between 11 – 16 inches in height!